1willcobb/Work_Day_Scheduler/README.md

-## Future Features
+## Extra Features

-This project makes me really want to make a full to-do and Calandar in the future.
+Added feature to add hours to the beginning and end of the day if you need to extend your work day.

 ## What I Learned